-I am committed to supporting social impact and independent documentary films as an impact producer and outreach manager.
+I am committed to supporting social impact and independent documentary films as an impact producer and documentary film coach.
 I believe that authentic storytelling through documentary film can give voice to disenfranchised and marginalized communities, tell forgotten or untold human stories in engaging and creative ways, and thereby rewrite and heal parts of history.

 The film follows two Latino gardeners as they fight to protect their two-decade old community garden from corporate demolition.

 Producer: Devise and implement fundraising, social impact, and outreach strategy.
 Identify and build partnerships with organizations and individuals for fundraising and outreach opportunities.
 Focus central message of film.
 Manage social media accounts.
 Write and edit content for grant applications, film materials, and website, in collaboration with film’s Director, Michelle Aguilar.

 Six courageous Native American women from tribes across the continent reconnect with the earth and reclaim their health and spirit by following their ancestral foodways.